SamuelD-Data/zillow_clustering_project/WIP/README.md

 ### Key Findings and Takeaways

-Summary of Key Findings:

-Through visualizations, hypothesis tests and modeling, we discovered evidence that drivers of log_error may include
+__Summary of Findings__

+- Explored many variables via plots and hypothesis tests and found the following to be viable for predicting log error
+    - bathroom_count
     - bedroom_count
     - property_sq_ft
     - tax_dollar_value

-- clusters created from a combination of bedroom_count and property_sq_ft
+- Created clusters from various combinations of bedroom_count, tax_dollar_value and  property_sq_ft and found statistical signifgance between the average log errors between each combination respective set of clusters

-We created several models including a baseline that always predicted logerror to be the sample average
+- Created several models including a baseline that always predicted logerror to be the sample average

-- Each model's performance was evaluated based on the RMSE value produced by comparing its prediction of logerror values vs. actual log error values from the data it was predicting with
+- Each model's performance was evaluated based on RMSE produced by comparing its prediction of logerror values vs. actual log error values

-- Model 2 was the best performer (specs listed below)
+- Model 2 was the best performer

-    - Type: Linear Regression
+    - Linear Regression
-    - Features: Uses all features listed above, except for clusters

-- Although this model did not use clusters as features and outperformed models that did, our clustering algorithm was very new and with time could be improved and incorporated into this model to possibly improve its effectiveness

-- It should be noted that our second best model used clusters on the validate (out of sample) data to outperform our baseline model which was using in-sample data.
-This is further evidence that clusters may still be useful as tool for predicting log errors.

-Recommendation:
+    - Features
+        - property_sq_ft
+        - bathroom count
+        - cluster set 2
+            - cluster variables: tax_dollar_value and bedroom_count
+            - number of clusters: 2

+__Recommendation__
-Begin a project to improve the accuracy of our zillow estimate software using the insights and model generated from this project
+- Begin a project to improve the accuracy of our zillow estimate software using the insights and model generated from this project

-Expectations:
+__Expectations__

-By improving the accuracy of our zestimates we will increase satisfaction among our current users and make our services more attractive to potential users.
+- By improving the accuracy of our zestimates we will increase satisfaction among our current users and make our services more attractive to potential users.

-In the future:
+__In the future__

-I'd like to revisit this project and explore / model with clusters more.
-A new combination of cluster features may generate clusters that prove to be very useful in predicting log error.
-I'd also like to try imputing some of the null values we dropped and observe how that influences our hypothesis tests and modeling.
+- Create clusters that include bathroom count as this variable is not included in any feature combinations currently
+- Cluster latitude and longitude to see how their clusters relation to log error